Are You a Blurter?

 The work of those who blurt out their angry feelings is to acquire self-discipline.
 By putting thought between feeling and speaking makes a huge difference.
 Simple pauses to reflect can give you an opportunity to deliver your message to your partner into a respectful, responsible, constructive form.
 In the pauses to reflect, you can get in touch with your own wounds and fears that are driving your angry outbursts.
 By finding compassion for your suffering from yourself and others, you are less likely to project that pain on those around you.

 Speaking the truth of your inner experience without blame and judgment is an art form.
 Becoming validating is a piece of work for those who have indulged their anger for years, but it is possible if a full-hearted commitment is made to the recovery process.

 And the rewards are tremendous.
 Instead of those around you walking on eggshells, afraid of activating your temper, people will feel comfortable and safe to open up.
 Instead of taking hours or days to recover from angry interchanges, that time can be used for enjoyable interactions and activities.
 Instead of feeling guilty for causing harm to others, you can take pride in being respectful and kind.

 You will feel the emotional climate of your partnership warm up.
-With less fighting and more safety an abundance of affection can be exchanged.
-When the fear, pain, and reactivity begin to subside from your interactions, in its place there is an inflow of generosity, appreciation, gratitude and love.
+With less fighting and more safety and abundance of affection can be exchanged.
+When the fear, pain, and reactivity begin to subside from your interactions, in its place, there is an inflow of generosity, appreciation, gratitude, and love.
 Don’t take my word for it: Find out from your own experience, and see what is true for you.